harendra-shakya/dex/README.md

 I built a full stack dex.
-For building this first I decoded and uniswap v2 code and then build mine minimum viable dex.
+For building this first I decoded and uniswap v2 code and then build my minimum viable dex.
 For this project I also learned typescript.

 If you also wanna know how a dex work then you can checkout [this](https://github.com/harendra-shakya/uniswap-unwrapped).
 I made this while learning.